leia-sefkin/csv-normalizer/README.md

 * FullName will be translated to uppercase ALLCAPS

 * FooDuration and BarDuraition will be translated into seconds.
 All formats accepted are following the [moment.duration docs](https://momentjs.com/docs/#/durations/)

+* TotalDuration will be translated into the sum of Foo and BarDuration

 * Notes and Address will be left as is, aside from sanitizing input against UTF-8 standards